rodrigogs/easyvpn/README.md

 This project was inspired by [autovpn](https://github.com/adtac/autovpn).
 Automatically connect you to a random VPN in a country of your choice.
 It uses openvpn to connect you to a server obtained from [VPN Gate](http://www.vpngate.net/en/).

 Differently from autovpn, this tool is able to run on Windows.
-Instead of executing `sudo` directly from the code, this tool leaves the task up to the user, so it is suposed to work on any platform.
+Instead of executing `sudo` directly from the code, this tool leaves the task up to the user, so it is supposed to work on any platform.

 ## Requirements
 > [openvpn](https://openvpn.net/index.php/open-source/downloads.html) must be installed and set in the environment.